 - Best gay hotel: Casa Particular Jorge Silvio

-How safe is Cuba for gay travellers?
+How safe is Cuba for gay travelers?

-Despite being an authoritarian regime, Cuba is very safe for gay travellers.
+Despite being an authoritarian regime, Cuba is very safe for gay travelers.
 We loved it and would go back in a heartbeat.
 There was a time when gay Cubans would risk their lives to flee the country for a better life in the States.
-However, thanks to the efforts of people like Mariela Casto, a full range of anti-discrimination laws have been introduced since 2013 which included laws gender equality.
+However, thanks to the efforts of people like Mariela Casto, a full range of anti-discrimination laws have been introduced since 2013 which included laws on gender equality.
 Cuba is also on the path to introducing marriage equality over the next few years…watch this space!

 The gay scene of Cuba

 Considering Cuba’s chequered past towards LGBTQ people, there is a rich and vibrant queer community here.
 Malecon, located on the coast of Havana, Cuba’s capital city, is where the Havana boys hang out in the evening.
 In terms of gay hangouts, check out Bar XY.
 Fridays and Saturday nights pop off in spectacular fashion with fabulous cocktails and hilarious comedy drag shows.
-For world-class cabaret with a Cuban twist, head to Cabaret Las Vegas.
+For a world-class cabaret with a Cuban twist, head to Cabaret Las Vegas.
 Just be wary of the dress code – men, leave your open-toed shoes at home!
 There is a gay beach called Mi Cayito on the Playas de Este, which is a 30-minute taxi ride away from Havana.

 Gay events in Cuba

 For many years, Pride marches have been held in Cuba every May to coincide with the International Day Against Homophobia.
-However, in 2019, the organisers were forced to cancel the parade at short notice and with little-to-no explanation!
-Nevertheless, they showed up, in a tremendous display of strength, resilience and, above all, Pride!
+However, in 2019, the organizers were forced to cancel the parade at short notice and with little-to-no explanation!
+Nevertheless, they showed up, in a tremendous display of strength, resilience, and, above all, Pride!
 Sadly, the police also turned out – in huge numbers.
 Several attendees were arrested, and the rest were ordered to disperse.
 Clearly, the good fight is not over…

-If you fancy breaking up all the food, drink, dancing and debauchery with a little history and culture, Havana is full of stunning architecture and several interesting tourist attractions.
+If you fancy breaking up all the food, drink, dancing, and debauchery with a little history and culture, Havana is full of stunning architecture and several interesting tourist attractions.
 The Malecon waterfront is a lovely place for a stroll in the sun, while the Museo de la Rivolucion is packed with photos and artifacts from the era of the Cuban Revolution.
 History fans won’t want to miss a trip to the colonial city of Habana Vieja, which is also the location of the stunning Plaza de la Catedral.